 Can a wolf mix with a Husky?
 Yes, they can, and this paring creates a beautiful yet formidable dog.
-The Siberian Husky crossed with a Wolf is what is known as a Wolf hybrid or a wolfdog.
-Wolf hybrids are a relatively unknown entity as not many people successfully take this challenge on.
-This Wolf hybrid is undoubtedly stunning, but he comes with many difficulties, and only very few families would be suited to this animal.
-He’s nowhere near as tame or practical as are other Husky mixes.
+The Siberian Husky crossed with a wolf is known as a wolf hybrid or a Wolfdog.
+Wolf hybrids are a relatively unknown entity, as not many people successfully take this challenge on.
+This wolf hybrid is undoubtedly stunning but comes with many difficulties, and only very few families can safely raise this animal.
+This pup is nowhere near as tame or practical as other Husky mixes.

-Ultimately, what you need to remember is that the Wolf is not a dog, he is a wild animal, and therefore the Wolf hybrid is also going to be very wild in his character and needs.
-If you are interested in learning a bit more about the Husky and the Wolf, and a comparison of each of his parents, then be sure to read our Husky Vs Wolf article.
+Ultimately, what you need to remember is that the wolf is not a dog, this is a wild animal, and therefore the wolf hybrid is also going to be very wild in both character and needs.
+If you are interested in learning a bit more about the Husky and the wolf and comparing each of his parents, then be sure to read our Husky vs. Wolf article.

 It’s also important to remember that owning a wolf hybrid can come with its own legal challenges, and it’s not recommended in most states for recreational pet owners.
 Many wolf-hybrid dogs end up in rescues as they can’t be integrated with traditional wolf packs when they don’t work out.
 You absolutely MUST check your state’s local laws around owning a wolf hybrid before owning one.
 Certain states restrict their ownership entirely depending on the percentage of wolf that the hybrid contains.
 Even then, we do not recommend them due to their wild nature.

-Not only is there already a lot of debate within the canine community about mixing pedigree dogs, but there is an extra level of controversy surrounding the Wolfdog more so than any other designer dog.
-Despite the belief that all dogs have either descended from the Wolf or that they evolved separately from a common ancestor, over thousands of years domesticated dogs have evolved so much that they are almost entirely different in their physiology and behaviors.
+Not only is there already a lot of debate within the canine community about mixing pedigree dogs, but there is an extra level of controversy surrounding the Husky wolf-dog mix more so than any other designer dog.
+Despite the belief that all dogs have either descended from the wolf or that they evolved separately from a common ancestor, over thousands of years, domesticated dogs have evolved so much that they are almost entirely different in their physiology and behaviors.